Kotlin/kotlin-koans/README.md

 Here https://www.jetbrains.com/help/idea/gradle.html you can read how to work with Gradle projects in IntelliJ IDEA.

+##### Working with the project using Eclipse:

+1. Run `./gradlew eclipse` (this creates the correct .project and .classpath required by Eclipse)
+2. Import the project as Existing Project

 ##### Working with the commandline

 You can also build the project and run all tests in the terminal: